 I am currently still going to my counseling center doing a book study on boundaries.
 Earlier I mentioned how I felt like I was being used because I was always there for others and no one was there for me.
 I am learning through this study that having good boundaries is more than not letting people walk over you, it’s also about learning how to let in the good.
 My boundaries were walls, I was shutting everything out thinking if I didn’t allow people to get too close they couldn’t hurt me.
 What I didn’t realize is that I was also shutting out love, support, encouragement, friendships, and marriage – all things that I want.
 I realize boundaries are gates, which swings both ways to let out the bad, but also let in good.
 This is why I was feeling so alone, I was keeping out the bad and not allowing anything good to come my way!
 I am learning now to open up to people and ask for help, to take risks and not be afraid to fall, and realizing that the bad that does happen is just a learning tool for me to better myself!
 Who knows, maybe soon I will be ready to allow myself to date!
 Baby steps, lol

 So my next step: I will be applying to become a volunteer counselor at the women’s center where I received my counseling this fall.
-They give women the opportunity to work with other women who are where they’ve been, and to help them get to the breakthrough they need to live a full and prosperous life.
+They give women the opportunity to work with other women who are where they’ve been and to help them get to the breakthrough they need to live a full and prosperous life.
 I know now that I deserve to be loved, to have someone who I can confide in, and to feel safe.
 I want to pass this along to other women, that they can have whatever their heart desires within God’s will.
 So I guess God was right after all – He really did mean this for my good.
-I am a living testimony that He will never put more on you than you can bare!
+I am a living testimony that He will never put more on you than you can bear!
 Trust in God always.
 We do not know the plans He has in store for us, but if we want the life He’s destined for us we need to follow His plan.
 Life is an ongoing journey, and we should enjoy the ride!
-I pray anyone who is reading this will be blessed, and find the encouragement they need to pick themselves up right where they are and deal with whatever it is that is holding them back from their God ordained destiny.
-God loves each and every one of us, let Him love you, and let Him lead you.
+I pray anyone who is reading this will be blessed, and find the encouragement they need to pick themselves up right where they are and deal with whatever it is that is holding them back from their God-ordained destiny.
+God loves each and every one of us, let Him love you and let Him lead you.
 You can never go wrong with that!